boyboi86/cqrlib/README.md

 <p>let me know if you found error anywhere.</p>
 <p>There are some matplotlib images and transaction records, kindly ignore those.</p>
 <p>Might require some parameter fitting into your own trading models.</p>
+<p>Not everything here is for option, some were meant for futures related i.e. Index emini, cypto etc.</p>
 <p><u>whats included?</u></p>
 <ul>
   <li>standard bsm pricing</li>